Ex0brain/trelis24.github.io/_draft/Buffer-Overflow-Basic.md

 ## Proof of Concept
 In order to show a practicle buffer overflow example, SLmail v5.5 will be used.
-It has a known vulnerability which can be found in [exploit-db][https://www.exploit-db.com/exploits/638].
+It has a known vulnerability which can be found in [exploit-db](https://www.exploit-db.com/exploits/638).

 1. Crash the application by sending 'A's.

-Script fuzzing.py
+The following script (fuzzing.py) connects to the vulnerable service and sends 'A's in the password camp:
 ```python
 #!/usr/bin/python
 import time, struct, sys